Why You Need An Airtable Alternative

-Yes, we’re actually talking about Airtable, the database software turned project management tool that comes in handy for technical users who like building automation and formulas within spreadsheets.
+The database software turned project management tool comes in really handy for users who like building automation and formulas within spreadsheets.
 So, if you’ve been managing projects using spreadsheets Airtable might be for you.
 However, if you’re looking for a solution more well-rounded, and generally easier to use for your users, we put together this list of Airtable alternatives to help you decide on your next tool.

 Airtable will bring order to your projects, increase your team’s effectiveness, and provide the added bonus of a database that serves as a CRM.
 Airtable has its limitations.
 If your projects become more complex or your team grows, you’ll find that Airtable can only take you so far as a robust project management tool.